Timeline: Key events since Thailand’s last general election

-BANGKOK — Thailand will hold its first general election Sunday since the military ousted the elected government in a coup nearly five years ago.
+BANGKOK — Thailand on Sunday held its first general election since the military ousted the elected government in a coup nearly five years ago.

 Thailand has a long history of cycling through elected governments that are then ousted by the army, which in time allows fresh elections.